+In choosing your options, consider the courses you may want to study in your final year.
 If you want to keep open the option of specialising in medieval European history, or in French, German, Italian, Spanish and Latin American, or Russian history, you may consider offering a Foreign Language Text.
 These papers are designed to be accessible to anyone with an 'A' at GCSE or equivalent in the appropriate language.
 'Arabic for Historians' is also available.
-If you wish to begin or continue to learn a language, the University's Language Centre offers a range of courses that you can take alongside your formal studies, including classes specifically for History students who wish to take a specialist paper that requires knowledge of a particular language.
+If you wish to begin or continue to learn a language, the University's Language Centre also offers a range of courses that you can undertake alongside your degree studies.
+These include classes for History students who wish to take specialist papers in that language during their degree.